Kaluza-Klein Towers on General Manifolds: Hodge Eigenvalue Decomposition for Symmetric Tensors

-The condition that a space be Einstein can be written $R_{mn}-{R_{(N)}\over N}\gamma_{mn}=0.$ The variation of the Einstein condition reads \be 2\delta\( R_{mn}-{R_{(N)}\over N}\gamma_{mn}\)=-\nabla^2 h^{}_{mn}-2R_{mpnq}h^{ pq}~.\ee Thus, comparing to Eq.~\eqref{lichoperatorA}, we see that the tangent space to the moduli space, at a given Einstein metric, is spanned by transverse traceless tensors which are eigentensors of the Lichnerowicz operator with eigenvalue ${2R_{(N)}\over N}$, \be \Delta_L h^{TT}_{mn}={2R_{(N)}\over N}h^{TT}_{mn}~.\ee These give rise to massless scalar states in the Kaluza-Klein reduction of the graviton.
+Thus, we see that when $N>2$ the tangent space to the moduli space, at a given Einstein metric, is spanned precisely by transverse traceless tensors which are eigentensors of the Lichnerowicz operator with eigenvalue ${2R_{(N)}\over N}$, \be \Delta_L h^{TT}_{mn}={2R_{(N)}\over N}h^{TT}_{mn}~.\ee These give rise to massless scalar states in the Kaluza-Klein reduction of the graviton.